msg-CareerPaths/aws-serverless-training/chapters/070-step-functions.md

 ![Overview](./diagrams/070-step-functions.drawio.svg "Overview")

-### Step Functions State Machine
+### State Machine

-- **CDK Deployment**: Create a new Step Functions State Machine using CDK.
-- **Order Lambda Integration**: Modify the existing order creation Lambda function to trigger a new execution of the Step Functions State Machine whenever an order is placed.
+Create a new Step Functions State Machine using CDK.
+Modify the existing order creation Lambda function to trigger a new execution of this Step Functions State Machine whenever an order is placed.

 ### Workflow Steps